emkael/elof1/README.md

 At any time, you can do a hard reset on the existing database, by running init with `--force` parameter.
 This truncates all the data, including race results data from the database, and recreates the structure.

-Results data are provided in elo.db pre-filled SQLite database or in sql/results.sql, in plain SQL format.
+Results data are provided in sql/results.sql, in plain SQL format.

 Elo parameters
 --------------